tagion/tagion/docs/docs/tools/hirpc.md

 -v   --verbose Prints more debug information
 -o    --output Output filename (Default stdout)
--m    --method method name for the hirpc to generate -d --dartinput dart inputs sep. by comma or multiple args for multiples generated differently for each cmd -R  --response Analyzer a HiRPC response
+-m    --method method name for the hirpc to generate -r --dartindex dart inputs sep. by comma or multiple args for multiples generated differently for each cmd -A  --response Analyzer a HiRPC response
--r    --result Dumps the result of HiRPC response
+-R    --result Dumps the result of HiRPC response
 -p     --pkeys pkeys sep. by comma or multiple args for multiple entries -h      --help This help information.
 ```

-The '--dartinput' flag is used for the dartRead and dartCheckRead methods.
+The '--dartindex' flag is used for the dartRead and dartCheckRead methods.
 It takes a list of dartIndices in the same format as the `dartutil --read` flag.
 To better understand the dartIndex and namerecords you can read the [dartindex](https://docs.tagion.org/docs/protocols/dart/dartindex) page.